Ikomia-dev/IkomiaApi/doc/source/index.rst

 ---------------------
 As an Ikomia user, you will be led to use this API for two reasons:

+    - **Create workflows and use Ikomia algorithms in your custom application**: leverage built-in algorithms and those from Ikomia HUB directly in your application.
+Run single algorithm or workflows with few lines of code.
     - **Create plugins for Ikomia platform**: with a little wrap around your Python code, you are able to give access to your algorithm from a user friendly software (Ikomia Studio) and a flexible workflow API.
-Moreover, from Ikomia Studio you can publish your work to the Marketplace in one click and share it with the community.
+Moreover, from Ikomia Studio you can publish your work to Ikomia HUB in one click and share it with the community.
-    - **Use Ikomia algorithms and workflows in your custom applications**: leverage built-in algorithms and those from the Marketplace directly in your application.
-Run single algorithm or workflows with few lines of code.

 **Ready to start?**